Troubluson/Dungeon-Crawler-/Meeting-notes.md

    Implemented basic form of health bar for player, still in progress

 2. Mikael
-   Implemented a basic for of bullet/projectile that does damage to enemies and found collision class we can use in our further implementation, clamped player position between the walls and projectiles collide with the walls.
+   Implemented a projectiles that do damage to enemies.
+Clamped player position between the walls of our rectangular room and now projectiles collide with the walls.
+Also found a file for pixelperfect collsion checks between sprites online.

 3. Henrik
    Worked weapon classes, helped with merging, fixed other group members code and penetrating projectiles.
 Added more issues with Mikael into the gitlab.